CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>            VRF

-### Atrributes
+### Attributes

+  address-family      Address family specific configuration

+  path-selection      BGP path-selection configuration.

+  route-reflection    BGP route-reflection configuration.

+  peer-group          Peers

-  address-family      Address family specific configuration path-selection      BGP path-selection configuration. route-reflection    BGP route-reflection configuration. peer-group          Peers route-export        Controls for exporting ipv4 and ipv6 routes from this
+  route-export        Controls for exporting ipv4 and ipv6 routes from this VRF

-                      VRF
-  route-import        Controls for importing of ipv4 and ipv6 routes from this
+  route-import        Controls for importing of ipv4 and ipv6 routes from this VRF

-                      VRF
+  timers              timer values for all peers in this VRF

+  confederation       BGP Confederation options.

+  neighbor            Peers

-  timers              timer values for all peers in this VRF confederation       BGP Confederation options. neighbor            Peers enable              Turn the feature 'on' or 'off'.
-The default is 'off'. autonomous-system   ASN for this VRF.
-If "auto", inherit from the global
+  enable              Turn the feature 'on' or 'off'.
+The default is 'off'.

+  autonomous-system   ASN for this VRF.
+If "auto", inherit from the global config.
-                      config.
 This is the default.

-  dynamic-peer-limit  Maximum number of dynamic neighbors from whom we can
+  dynamic-peer-limit  Maximum number of dynamic neighbors from whom we can accept a connection.
+Applicable only if 'dynamic- peering' subnet ranges are configured

-                      accept a connection.
-Applicable only if 'dynamic- peering' subnet ranges are configured rd                  BGP Route Distinguisher to use when this VRF routes have to be exported. router-id           BGP router-id for this VRF.
+  rd                  BGP Route Distinguisher to use when this VRF routes have to be exported.

+  router-id           BGP router-id for this VRF.
 If "auto", inherit from the global config.
 This is the default.

 ## nv set vrf <vrf-id> router bgp address-family

 ### Usage